ArweaveTeam/docs.arweave.org-info/development/debugging.md

 #### Joining the Network

 Instead, we want them to be in the same network.
 We can use `ar_test_node:join_on/1` to make one node join the network from the other.
-This is what usually happens on mainnet when we run `./bin/start peer ...`
+This is what usually happens on mainnet when we run `./bin/start --peers.trusted ...`

 ```sh
 (main-localtest@127.0.0.1)10> ar_test_node:join_on(#{ node => peer1, join_on => main }).